Articles in this section

 IApplication application = excelEngine.Excel;

-//Set the default application version as Xlsx
+// Set the default application version as Xlsx

 application.DefaultVersion = ExcelVersion.Xlsx;

-//Loads an existing workbook
+// Load an existing workbook

 IWorkbook workbook = application.Workbooks.Open(fileStream);